zuozhenggh/learning-library/data-management-library/database/Essbase21c/scenario/scenario.md

     ![](./images/imageSM_23.png "")

    e) Validate the script.
-Save and Close the script.
+Click Save and Close.

    f) To execute the script, navigate to the Jobs tab and create a new job by clicking New Job -> Run Calculation.
      ![](./images/imageSM_24.png "")

-   g) Select the Application and database and the calc script that was just created.
+   g) Select the Application and database and the calc script that was just created(Feed16).
 For Variables select the “sb0” as Value for the sandbox variable.

    h) Click OK.
      ![](./images/imageSM_25.png "")